ignite/cli/docs/guide/blog/comment-blog.md

 ## Prerequisites

-- This tutorial is an extension of and requires completion of the [Module Basics: Build a Blog](index.md) tutorial.
+This tutorial is an extension of and requires completion of the [Module Basics: Build a Blog](index.md) tutorial.

-## Core Concepts
+## Core concepts

 This tutorial relies on the `blog` blockchain that you built in the `Build a Blog Tutorial.`

-## Fetch Functions Using List Command
+## Fetch functions using list command

 To get the useful functions for this tutorial, you use the `starport scaffold list NAME [field]... [flags]` command.
 Make sure to familiarize yourself with the command.

-1. Navigate to the `blog` directory that you created in the build a blog tutorial.
+1. Navigate to the `blog` directory that you created in the [Build a blog](index.md) tutorial.

 2. To create the source code files to add CRUD (create, read, update, and delete) functionality for data stored as an array, run: